monkeSearch

 monkeSearch is an open-source, offline-first desktop search tool that lets you find local files using natural language.
 Instead of relying on exact filenames, regex, or folder browsing, you just describe what you're looking for and when — the system finds it.
 Nothing leaves your machine.

-The First Implementation: LLM → Spotlight
+LLM → Spotlight (main/dev branch)

 {